AlfioEmanueleFresta/practical-xss/worksheet.rst

 How Sessions Work
 -----------------

-In order to understand identity thefth attacks, it is important to understand how sessions work in web applications.
+In order to understand identity theft attacks, it is important to understand how sessions work in web applications.
 If you already know about sessions and cookies, feel free to skip this section.